andli28/Research-Papers/README.md

 My current focus is the burgeoning field of FL.

-This list will be organized by topic and attack model.
+This list will be organized by topic and attack model (if applicable).

 ## Privacy